Jasmine-Bascom/ip-threat-enrichment-xsoar/README.md

 ---

+## Security Note

+This project avoids hardcoded credentials.
+API keys are stored and retrieved using `keyring` for secure local development.
+Inputs for the CLI version are validated using `ipaddress`.

+---

+## Playbooks Overview

+This project includes several YAML-formatted playbooks that simulate how threat enrichment workflows could be automated within Cortex XSOAR:

+- Playbooks/playbookIPEnrichment.yml

+Enriches a single IP address via the custom integration.
+Ideal for small-scale testing or ad hoc enrichment of specific indicators.

+- Playbooks/playbookBatchIPEnrichment.yml

+Performs enrichment on a list of IP addresses, simulating ingestion from SIEM alerts or external feeds.

+- Playbooks/playbookMaliciousIPDecision.yml

+Extends the basic enrichment by evaluating risk scores and branching into actions such as blocklisting or alerting, modeling real-world SOAR workflows.

+- Local-Simulation/mockPlaybook.yml

+A simplified YAML structure for simulating playbook logic outside of XSOAR.
+Useful for understanding the basic flow of validation and enrichment in a CLI-friendly format.

+---

 ## Future Expansion with XSOAR Access

 This demo was developed without access to a full Cortex XSOAR instance, but it follows official development patterns outlined in xsoar.pan.dev, including Python-based automation, modular structure, and API integration.